Help Guide

 Aerial views and street views

-Using aerial photography, street views and 3D models to demonstrate importance of context and allow users to explore areas from new perspectives
+Using aerial photography, street views and 3D models to demonstrate the importance of context and allow users to explore areas from new perspectives.

 Maps, plans and 3D models

-Using a variety of geospatial display solutions to reiterate the design code objective or allow uers to explore the area easier
+Using a variety of geospatial display solutions to reiterate a Design Code objective or allow users to explore the area more easily.

 Permeable paving options